roshdevau/rt-cs-anamoly-detection/README.md

 This section tests the end to end architecture.
 The KDG tool is configured to send Impression and multiple click stream data to imitate an anomaly.
 The Kinesis Data Analytics application detects anomalies and sends these anomalies to the Lamdba function.
 The Lamdba function then sends a notification to an SNS topic and in turn to an email and an sms.
 **Note:** Stop data the click stream data after 20-30 seconds to prevent a large number of sms being sent.

-1. To send in the click and impression data we will need to login to the KDG tool in 5 tabs and Send data to the Kinesis data stream firehose based on the table below
+1. To send in the click and impression data we will need to login to the KDG tool in **5 tabs** and Send data to the Kinesis data stream firehose based on the table below. **Note:** Follow notes for Tab 3,4,5 to prevent excess notifications:
     |**Tab**|**Template**|**Records per Second**|**Payload**|**Notes**
     | --- | --- | --- | --- | --- |
     |1|Impression|1| ```  {"browseraction":"Impression", "site": "yourwebsiteurl.domain.com"}``` |Can leave running|